31 July 2020

 A glossary in development

-Wording also has significance for empowerment in text, particularly for those wishing to work ethically within education, policy, and legislation in the public roles.
-Understanding the critical difference between these different terms allows a choice to talk separately and clearly about:
+Wording also has significance for empowerment, particularly for those wishing to work ethically within education, policy, and legislation in public roles.
+Understanding the critical difference between different terms allows a choice to talk separately and clearly about:

 Ableism: a specific type of societal oppression, akin to homophobia, racism, sexism, or religious intolerance held in the language of communities and culture of society more widely.